kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Cardiac output will fall and systemic arterial blood pressure will remain unchanged
 	E. Cardiac output will remain unchanged and systemic arterial blood pressure will fall

-#### Answer: ?
+#### Answer: C. Cardiac output will fall and systemic arterial blood pressure will rise - TRUE
+- As a result of obstruction to venous return, the right atrial pressure falls, leading to a fall in left atrial pressure, which in turn results in a decreased preload on the left ventricle.
+This decrease in preload lowers cardiac output.
+The fall in cardiac output is compensated for by an increase in total peripheral resistance, a rise in systemic arterial blood pressure, a fall in the urine production and a rise in the heart rate.

 ### Q2.34
-Common features of a tumour of the right atrium and cardiac tamponade include:
+Common features of a _tumour of the right atrium_ and _cardiac tamponade_ include:

 	A. Pulmonary oedema, pulmonary hypertension and pulmonary venous congestion
 	B. Pulmonary venous congestion, systemic venous congestion and systemic hypotension